-Imrpove customer service because your customers are everything.
+You should continually strive to improve and upgrade customer service because your customers are everything.
 Period.
-If you are selling a product or service, the customers who do business with you are the reason to why your business is growing.
+If you are selling a product or service, the customers who do business with you are the reason why your business is growing.
 Whether they have a good experience or poor experience, they will discuss their experiences with others, resulting in new customers flocking to your business or current customers leaving for your competition.
 Here’s how to avoid losing customers and make your customers fall in love with your company!

-In a business, regardless of the industry or product offerings, customer service usually takes a back seat to building a great product or service portfolio.
+In a business, regardless of the industry or product offerings, customer service usually takes a back seat to build a great product or service portfolio.
 But why is this the reality?
 In today’s uber-competitive world of Fortune 500 companies and newly minted startups, customer service and customer happiness should be at the forefront of everything businesses do.
-That is why companies ranging from Dominos Pizza to the Metro Health Hospital and everything in between leverage smart software to help clients to help themselves or allow staff to assist customers quickly and effectively.
+That is why companies ranging from Dominos Pizza to the University of Michigan Health-West and everything in between leverage smart software to help clients to help themselves or allow staff to assist customers quickly and effectively.

 1. Be Knowledgeable